ckumuran/WALL-E/README.md

 main.cpp         — entry point
 ```

 Flat structure.
-It's a small, clear project and nested directories would just be bureaucracy at this scale.
+Small project.
+Doesn't need folders.

 ---

 ## Why

-I like knowing how things actually work.
-Not "it uses alpha-beta search" — I mean actually knowing: what's in the struct, why the flag is a `uint8_t`, what happens when you unmake a castling move that involved an en passant capture.
-That level.

-Chess engines are a great target for this because they're hard enough to be interesting and bounded enough to finish.
-Every component has a job.
-The jobs connect.
-The whole thing either plays chess or it doesn't — there's no partial credit.
+I just like building things and seeing if they work.
+Chess engines are a good target — hard enough to be worth doing, concrete enough that you know when you're done.
+Either it plays chess or it doesn't.

 It does.
-It plays chess.
-That's what I'm saying.

 ---